chinery/UnJPEG/README.md

 Plans:
 * Look into denoising literature to see if there is a better error measure that better preserves high frequencies than MSE
 * Try the layer/pooling technique from a CNN

+This branch is probably abandoned... the idea was to try running several filters in 'parallel' that would enable the NN to 'pick' which one to apply based on the image.
+Never really worked; it was either just using one 'path' or all of the weights were converging on the same thing -- never really investigated.

+Having checked the denoising paper that used the MLP, I'm going to go back to the basic model and just throw more layers/neurons at it!
+Maybe normalise the data too.